Most stories that start off like Elizabeth Smart's do not have happy endings.

 "When asked by law enforcement I fully cooperated because I have nothing to hide," he said in a statement.
 "We are doing everything in our power to bring back Elizabeth back."

-Within a day of her disappearance, their community had rallied en masse.
+Within a day of Smart's disappearance, their community had rallied en masse.
 A massive volunteer-fueled search got underway, with at least 2,000 people (and hundreds of members of the media) showing up from all over the country to help look for the teen in the greater Salt Lake City area and nearby mountains.
 Candlelit vigils were held in town.
 People donated use of their private planes and helicopters to aid the search.

 Ed's brother Tom Smart, heartened by the outpouring of support, admitted to the New York Times, "The first time I heard, I thought she's a goner, some psychopath has killed her."
 But, he added, "Amazing miracles happen.
 I truly believe that.
 Even though it may seem crazy and it defies reason, rational logic and statistics, we all believe she's alive.
 That's why our spiritual belief is so important."